 Documents for interrailing

-But these wallets are next level!
+But these multi-purpose travel wallets are next level!
 With storage for passport, cards, docs and tickets, they have RFID protection too.
 Available in black or choose from lots of bright colours that’ll be easy to spot when rummaging around in an over-stuffed backpack.

 Or a travel money belt has the dual purpose of keeping passport and docs in one place and being wearable too.

-Tech for interrailing
+Tech for an interrailing trip

 This Waterproof Pouch bag and phone case looks great for beach trips.

-Travel Accessories for interrailing
+Travel accessories for interrailing

 Sleeping bag liner.
 Useful in the case of doubtful hotel or hostel cleanliness.
 A sleeping bag liner is also handy in places that only provide a duvet even in the height of summer.

-Travel Washbags for interrailing
+Travel Washbags

-Pharmacy Essentials for Interrailing
+Pharmacy essentials for Interrailing

 We do a trolley dash round Boots or Superdrug for travel sizes.
 They aren’t cheap and I’d prefer a more sustainable solution but I find those empty refillable travel size bottles are fiddly to use and tricky to clean once you get home.